Palestinian Authority passport: Implications of the passport

-Palestinians regard the passport as a 'crucial symbol of nationhood.'
-The recognition of the passports by other countries has been cited as evidence of recognition by them of the State of Palestine and/or Palestinian nationality and citizenship.
+Palestinians regard the passport as a "crucial symbol of nationhood".
+The recognition of the passports by other countries has been cited as evidence of recognition by them of the State of Palestine.

 As of 1997, Palestinian passports were not issued in the name of the State of Palestine.
 Some countries, including the United States, recognize Palestinian Authority passports as travel documents, though the recognition of the passports does not imply recognition by them of citizenship, since they are not issued by a government which they recognize.
 Egypt, Jordan and the United Arab Emirates have indicated only (in May 2002) that the passports, along with valid visas or other necessary papers, would allow their holders to travel to their countries.

 Passport types

 There are three types of Palestinian passport, which are issued by the Palestinian National Authority, and they are as follows: